2nd Place at Telluride Bluegrass Band Competition!

 Heart-Forward Dreamgrass:

-Sol Chase, Everett Wren, David Rabinowicz and Taylor Turner discovered that magic the first time they shared a stage together, when Chase hired them all by chance for a bluegrass gig in Austin in 2022.
+Sol Chase (mandolin), Everett Wren (fiddle), David Rabinowicz (guitar) and Taylor Turner (bass) discovered pure magic the first time they shared a stage together, when Chase hired them all by chance for a bluegrass gig in Austin in 2022.
 From the first couple songs, they had what musicians sometimes call “stage telepathy.”

 Embarking on their first national tour in the summer of 2025, the band rose to new heights, securing 2nd place in the prestigious Telluride Bluegrass Band Competition, which has been a spring board for bands such as The Chicks, Greensky Bluegrass, and The Fretliners.